NilFoundation/vote-saver-protocol/README.md

-# TON Cryptography Sub-Governance Contests Template repository.
+# TON Proof Verification Protocol Template repository.

 One of the exciting recent developments around zk-SNARKs is that it is now possible to verify a zk-SNARK proof in a lscs (a.k.a. smart contract) on FreeTON.